equinor/ecalc/docs/drafts/next.draft.md

 ## Bug Fixes

 - The calculated power result has up until now not been checked against MAXIMUM_POWER for simplified trains.
 This is now fixed.
 If the power is above MAXIMUM_POWER, the result will not be valid.
+- Fix: Restored condition mapping for VENTING_EMITTERS from YAML to domain objects.
+Updated expression evaluation logic and added tests to improve reliability.
 ## Breaking changes

 ## CLI